maxcohn/pka-db/README.md

 * Guest images
 * Guest bios
-* Random events on the homepage (maybe recent?)
 * Cleaning up design for guest lists on episodes and searches
-* CLeaning up design for episode lists on guests
+* Cleaning up design for episode lists on guests

 ## Suggesting Additions/Improvements